eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-amqp091.md

 value of the `exchange_name` and `routing_key`.
 The target address may contain placeholders; see [placeholders](basic-connections.html#placeholder-for-target-addresses) section for more information.

-The list of Ditto topic strings `"topics"` represent subscriptions of [Ditto protocol topics](protocol-specification-topic.html).
+Further, `"topics"` is a list of strings, each list entry representing a subscription of [Ditto protocol topics](protocol-specification-topic.html).

 Outbound messages are published to the configured target address if one of the subjects in `"authorizationContext"`